Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 }

-Finally, we build and run the Spring Boot app as follows:
+Build and run the Spring Boot app:

 java -jar target/web-1.0-SNAPSHOT.jar